ZeroWasteTeam/Documentation/BuildSystem.md

 ## Build Triggers
 * A PR build should be triggered when a pull request to raised to merge to master or release-*
-* An artifact build should be triggered when code is merged in master or release-*
+* A master build should be triggered when code is merged in master or release-*
 * Due to limitation of the artifact repository, all the builds might not be stored forever in the artifact repository.
-* A build should be triggered when a commit is tagged as test-* and pushed (Suggestion is tag as test-time-username, time in yyyy-MM-dd-hh-mm-ss format)
-* A build should be triggered when a release-* branch commit is tagged as rerelease-* (Suggestion is tag as rerelease-time-username, time in yyyy-MM-dd-hh-mm-ss format)
-* A build should be triggered when a master branch commit is tagged as rebuild-* (Suggestion is tag as rebuild-time-username, time in yyyy-MM-dd-hh-mm-ss format)
+* A master build should be triggered when a build requested through the buildRequestor tool.
+This tool shall be replaces as web application.
+* Based on the branch requested in the buildRequestor tool, the build could build a test artifact, release artifact or full versioned artifact